 To analyze whether baseline values of network metrics predict resistance, we compared initial values to changes in bee abundance, bee species richness, and plant species richness between the baseline data and 2018 data at sites that burned by fitting linear models.
-We measured resistance as the magnitude of change in bee abundance and species richness and change in the structure of the bipartite network following disturbance, with the most resistant communities changing the least (McCann 2000, Nimmo et al. 2015).
+We measured resistance as the magnitude of change in bee abundance and species richness and change in network properties following disturbance, with the most resistant communities changing the least (McCann 2000, Nimmo et al. 2015).

 Results